dotnet/docs-desktop/dotnet-desktop-guide/xaml-services/service-contexts-with-type-converters-and-markup-extensions.md

 ---
-title: "Service Contexts Available to Type Converters and Markup Extensions" ms.date: "03/30/2017"
+title: "Service Contexts Available to Type Converters and Markup Extensions"
+description: Learn about the service contexts available to type converters and markup extensions when using .NET XAML Services. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "XAML [XAML Services], type converter services how-to"